Xarlos89/Eos/README.md

 # TL:DR
 To run this bot, you will need Docker Compose.
 1. `cd src/ && cp .env.EXAMPLE .env`
-2. Replace "YOUR_DISCORD_BOT_TOKEN_HERE" with your Discord Bot token.
+2. Replace "YOUR_DISCORD_BOT_TOKEN_HERE" with your Discord Bot token and MASTER_GUILD with the ID of the main guild that your bot will be active in.
 3. `docker compose up -d`
 4. The bot should come online.
 You can use the `>hc` command to run a healthcheck on the system.
 ---
 # Infrastructure
 ### Postgres Database
+- Currently using Postgres 17.5
+- The default port is defined in your `.env`
+-
-Currently using Postgres 16, the Postgres db will create a folder called postgres data at `/src/db/postgres-data/` Do not delete this folder if you want the data in it to persist!
+The Postgres db will create a folder called postgres data at `/src/db/postgres-data/` Do not delete this folder if you want the data in it to persist!

 Otherwise, to reset the db run `sudo rm -r /src/db/postgres-db/`